ucam-ceb-como/HRTEMFringeMapping/README.md

 ```sh
 HRTEMFringeMapping.m
 ```
 Depending on the selections made, other functions are called.
-More detailed descriptions can be found in the code.
+More detailed descriptions can be found in the GUIDE (and also the code).

 ## Useful links ##